Sam Hibbins is the State Member for Prahran.

 He grew up on a hobby farm in Hastings on the Mornington Peninsula and then in the suburb of Frankston, where he attended Frankston TAFE.

 You will often find Sam out and about on Chapel Street, getting coffee or browsing second-hand book stores.
-Sam is a commuter cyclist and his interests include football, cricket, Star Wars films & running.
+Sam is a commuter cyclist and his interests include football, cricket, Star Wars films and running.